IntelliProlog/IntelliProlog/doc/parser_lexer/parser.md

 To create our token and element types we simply need to create two classes extending `IElementType` and JetBrains recommends to put both of these in a `psi` package within your project.

-The token type class has a constructor with a string argument that calls the superclass constructor with the string parameter and the instance of our custom language that we created at the beginning of this tutorial.
+The token type class, depicted in listing \ref{code:prologtokentype}, has a constructor with a string argument that calls the superclass constructor with the string parameter and the instance of our custom language that we created at the beginning of this tutorial.
 We also override the `toString` method and return the string returned by the super class appended to `PrologTokenType`, this mainly helps when debugging the parser and lexer.

+\begin{listing}[h]
 \inputminted[firstline=7, lastline=16, breaklines]{java}{code-source/ch/eif/intelliprolog/psi/PrologTokenType.java}
+\caption{PrologTokenType class}
+\label{code:prologtokentype}
+\end{listing}

-The element type class is very similar to the token type class, it has the same constructor and that normally would be all but in our plugin we added two methods to help identify the element when doing the syntax highlighting.
+The element type class, depicted in listing \ref{code:prologelementtype} is very similar to the token type class, it has the same constructor and that normally would be all but in our plugin we added two methods to help identify the element when doing the syntax highlighting.
 These methods are: